Hqnnqh/buddy/README.md

 ## Custom Sprites 🎨

 Buddy thrives on customization!
-Just provide a directory containing different subdirectories for each event type (e.g., `idle`, `click`, `run`, etc.), and watch your Buddy come to life with your own animations.
+Just provide a directory containing different subdirectories for each event type (`idle`, `click`, `run`), and watch your Buddy come to life with your own animations.

 ## Need to Resize Your Sprites? 🔧